Sanchitbhadani-1/Data-Science-Project/README.md

 # Data-Science-Project
-This project was based around using Pandas, NumPy, and Matplotlib to effectively analyze a dataset from Kaggle.
+This project was based around using Pandas and Matplotlib to effectively analyze a dataset from Kaggle.
 This dataset involved data on the rate of greenhouse gas emissions from different sectors of the economy and different areas of the world.
+Included in this repository is the project lab report (in the file titled "AI Data Science Project.md"), and the actual project files, titled ...